Nika Sichinava

-Nika Sichinava (ნიკა სიჭინავა; born 17 August 1994) is a Georgian professional footballer who plays as a forward.
+Nika Sichinava (ნიკა სიჭინავა; born 17 August 1994) is a Georgian professional footballer who plays as a forward for Polish club Słowianin Wolibórz.

 Club career

-Sichinava is product of a youth club Yunist Chernihiv from Chernihiv, Ukraine.
-Sichinava made his debut at senior level for FC Retro Vatutine at the regional competitions in 2011, later in 2012 he played for FC Volgar Astrakhan.
-Sichinava left the Astrakhan club halfway into the 2013 season.
+Sichinava is product of Yunist Chernihiv youth academy in Chernihiv, Ukraine.
+He made his debut at senior level for FC Retro Vatutine in 2011, moving to FC Volgar Astrakhan the following year.

 WIT Georgia

 From 2013 to 2015 Sichinava returned to Georgia, signing with WIT Georgia, where he played 31 games and scored 3 goals.

 Kolkheti-1913 Poti

-In 2014 he moved to Kolkheti-1913 Poti in the Umaglesi Liga for two season, playing 38 goals and scoring 5 goals.
+In 2014 he moved to Kolkheti-1913 Poti in the Umaglesi Liga for two seasons.

 Inhulets Petrove

 In 2016 Sichinava joined FC Inhulets Petrove.
 With the club he made it to the final of the 2018–19 Ukrainian Cup and got promoted to the 2019–20 Ukrainian First League.

 On 19 September 2020, he scored his first goal in Ukrainian Premier League against Desna Chernihiv.

 Kolos Kovalivka

 In June 2021 he signed a three-year contract with Kolos Kovalivka in the Ukrainian Premier League and qualified for the 2021–22 Europa Conference League third qualifying round.
 On 24 July, he made his league debut with the team against Veres Rivne.
 On 5 August, he made his European debut against Shakhter Karagandy in the Europa Conference League third qualifying round, replacing Volodymyr Lysenko in the 54th minute.
-On 21 November he scored his first goal with the new club in Ukrainian Premier League against Desna Chernihiv at the Chernihiv Stadium giving the victory.
+On 21 November he scored his first goal with the new club in Ukrainian Premier League against Desna Chernihiv.